-The laying of the keel of a ship is one of the significant dates in that ship's life.
-The date in effect marks the birth of the ship.
-After a gap since 1998 when the keel was laid for Her Majesty's Canadian Ship (HMCS) Summerside, on 9 June 2016 the keel was laid for the future HMCS Harry DeWolf, first of the patrol vessels of the Arctic and Offshore Patrol Ship (AOPS) project being built for the Royal Canadian Navy (RCN).
-Further keel-layings for AOPS have followed.
-Soon the keel will be laid for the first ship of the Joint Support Ship (JSS) project, the future HMCS Protecteur.
+The laying of the keel of a ship is one of the significant dates in that ship's life.1 The date in effect marks the birth of the ship.
+It has been years since there was a keel laid for a ship of the Royal Canadian Navy (RCN).
+The keel for what became Her Majesty's Canadian Ship (HMCS) Summerside was laid 28 March 1998.
+Now, on 9 June 2016, the keel was laid for what will become HMCS Harry DeWolf, first of the patrol ships of the Arctic and Offshore Patrol Ship (AOPS) project.2 This event was the first of a number of traditional naval ceremonies in the coming years as the RCN obtains ships under the National Shipbuilding Strategy.

 The keel of a ship is the "primary fore-and-aft part of a ship's frame.
 It runs along the bottom connecting the stem and the stern."
 In a wooden or older steel ship, the keel extends the whole length of the vessel.
 Attached to it are the stem (the foremost steel part forming the bow), sternpost (the upright structural member at the stern) and the ribs of the vessel.
 This definition reflects how ships were customarily built.
-Nowadays a ship may be built of blocks, fabricated separately with fittings and equipment inside, then brought together to form the hull and superstructure of the ship.
-In the case of the support ships, each is built of 13 'rings' composed of 39 'grand blocks' made up from a total of 123 smaller blocks.
-It can be the lowering of part or whole of a ring onto a cradle on the building ways that is the 'keel laying' for a modern naval vessel.
+Nowadays a ship may be built of modules, or blocks, fabricated separately with fittings and equipment inside, then brought together to form the hull and superstructure of the ship.
+In the case of the patrol vessels, each is composed of three 'mega-blocks' made up from a total of 62 smaller blocks.
+It can be the lowering of part or whole of the a large block onto a cradle on the building ways4 that is the 'keel laying' for a modern naval vessel.